 - The wheat flour can be used in the baking industry to manufacture perishable products such as pan loaves, rolls, buns, confectionery products and other products such as frozen dough and par baked products.

 - Wheat based goods products such as biscuits, pasta, crackers and breakfast cereals can also be manufactured from the wheat flour.

 - The animal feed manufacturing industry also uses the wheat meal and bran to manufacture farm feeds and pet foods.

-Sources: A Profile of the South African Wheat Market Value Chain 2015 at www.daff.gov.za
+Source: A Profile of the South African Wheat Market Value Chain at www.dalrrd.gov.za

 National strategy and government contact